dantheman3333/frost/README.md

 topics:      /array          100 msgs : std_msgs/Float64MultiArray
              /chatter        100 msgs : std_msgs/String
 ```
-To print epoch seconds instead of UTC strings, pass the `--epoch` argument.

 There are more commands than the standard `rosbag info`, such as the `topics` command, which will just print the topics in the bag.
 ```bash